wix/Detox/docs/APIRef.ActionsOnElement.md

 ```
 ### `scrollToIndex(index)`  Android only

 Scrolls until it reaches the element with the provided index.
+This works for ReactScrollView and ReactHorizontalScrollView.

 `index`—the index of the target element <br/>